Small Language Models: an introduction to autoregressive language modeling#

 dataset.decode_batch(gen_ids)

-Before we can do that, we need an objective to optimize.
+If we’re to improve it, we need an objective to optimize.

 Loss function#